 The emphasis in Lower School is on exploration and excitement – we want to see boys enjoying their learning free from the constraints of public examinations.
 The curriculum therefore has an academic rigour but also plenty of opportunity for boys to have fun, undertake individual research and be creative.

 We produce an annually-updated document containing detailed descriptions of what each subject covers during Lower School.
 This can be found here.

 Middle School (National Curriculum Years 9-11)

 Lower School boys move into the Third Year and follow the Third Year Curriculum.
 They are joined by around 110 boys from other schools (including Abingdon Prep School).

 These boys then move into Fourth and Fifth Year and follow GCSE or iGCSE specifications, along with some non-examined subjects, such as PSHCE and PE.

 The boys coming up from Lower School follow a broad curriculum which is designed to give them a very sound grounding in all of the subjects they might take onto GCSE.
 Given the 190 boys who make up the Third Year usually come from around 40 different schools and via a number of different routes (CE, Scholarship, 13+, Abingdon Prep, Lower School), a key element of the Third Year is bringing everyone up to the same level of knowledge and skills as well as establishing and consolidating strong work practices in the boys so they can begin their GCSE courses with confidence.

 Boys study a Core of subjects which comprises English, Maths, Science (taught separately as Biology, Chemistry, Physics), Humanities (History, Geography, RS), Art, DT, Computing and either French or German.
-In addition to this Core, boys choose two options from Latin, Ancient Greek, Drama, Music, ab initio French/German/Spanish/Mandarin.
+In addition to this Core, boys choose two options from Latin, Ancient History, Ancient Greek, Drama, Music, ab initio French/German/Spanish/Mandarin.
 Alongside these subjects, boys follow PE, Sports, Career Guidance and PSHCE programmes.